 The Group uses a provision matrix to calculate ECL on trade receivables.
 The provision rates are based on days past due and is initially based on the Group's historical observed default rates.
 Management also consider factors such as customers' financial strength and collateral requirement in certain circumstances.
-Also, specific provision is recorded when the Group becomes aware of the customer's inability to meet its finance obligation.
 Refer to Note 13.